 Experience and Expertise

 Mark’s commercial Chancery practice covers drafting and advisory work as well as litigation in courts and tribunals.
-Whilst he has particular specialisms in financial services, consumer credit and tax, he has the versatility and experience to practise in a wide range of areas within the commercial Chancery arena.
+Whilst he has particular specialisms in financial services (including consumer credit) and tax, he has the versatility and experience to practise in a wide range of areas within the commercial Chancery arena.
 Mark is recommended in The Legal 500 and Chambers and Partners.

 His clients include numerous financial institutions.
 As a member of the Attorney General’s A Panel, he also does work for central government departments.
 One day he might be arguing a technical customs law point in the Tribunal on behalf of HM Revenue & Customs with industry wide implications for the way goods are cleared into the UK.
 Another, he might be advising a building society on regulatory issues arising from a multi-billion-pound mortgage portfolio.

 Over the last few years Mark has been involved in an array of substantial cases.
-He recently represented the United Kingdom in the European Court of Justice in a tax case, known as Kubota, concerned with tax and the operation of the customs union.
-He also acted for the Financial Conduct Authority in PDHL, a ground-breaking case concerning a refusal of the FCA to grant authorisation to a substantial consumer credit firm with many thousands of customers.
+He recently represented the United Kingdom as sole Counsel in the Court of Justice of the European Union in a tax case, known as Kubota, concerned with tax and the operation of the customs union.
+He also acted for the Financial Conduct Authority in PDHL (led), a ground-breaking case concerning a refusal of the FCA to grant authorisation to a substantial consumer credit firm with many thousands of customers.
 Mark has also advised a major banking group on aspects of the so-called ring fencing of retail and investment banking.

 Cases and Work of Note